2026 Hawaii elections: Kauaʻi County

 Kauaʻi County will hold a mayoral election and a county council election in 2026.

 Mayor

 Two-term incumbent Democratic mayor Derek Kawakami is barred from seeking a third consecutive term due to term limits.
 Former mayor Bernard Carvalho and incumbent county council chairman Mel Rapozo have both announced their intention to run.

 County council

 All seven seats of the county council are up for election in 2026.
-Four seats are open, as two incumbent councilors are running for mayor and two are barred due to term limits.
+Four seats are open, as two incumbent council members are running for mayor and two are barred due to term limits.
 Council members in Kauaʻi County serve 2-year terms.

 Maui County

 Maui County will hold a mayoral election and a county council election in 2026.

 Mayor

 The incumbent mayor of Maui County is Richard Bissen, first elected in 2022.
+Incumbent county council vice chairwoman Yuki Lei Sugimura announced her intention to run.

+P. Denise LaCosta challenges the incumbent.

 County council

 All nine seats of the county council are up for election in 2026.
 Council members in Maui County serve 2-year terms.